 So Which One Is Better?

-The answer to that question is much easier if you fall strongly on one side of the dub-vs-sub debate, need an app for a specific device or live outside the United States.
+The answer to that question is much easier if you fall strongly on one side of the dub-vs-sub debate or live outside the United States.
 The specific features of each service will guide you to the right choice.

 Best for non-Americans

-Crunchyroll is the obvious answer if you live outside the United States.
-Even though you don’t get as large a catalog, just about anyone in the world can stream its anime.
-Those who live in the English-speaking countries supported by Funimation get another option.
+Crunchyroll is the obvious answer if you live outside the United States since just about anyone in the world can stream its anime.
+Funimation isn’t as widely available, but could be an option for some people.

 Best for dubs, best for subs